omniauth/omniauth-identity/README.md

 3. Commit your changes (`git commit -am ‘Added some feature’`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Make sure to add tests for it.
 This is important so I don’t break it in a future version unintentionally.
-   - NOTE: In order to run *all* the tests you will need to have the following databases installed and configured.
+   - NOTE: In order to run *all* the tests you will need to have the following databases installed, configured, and running.
      1. [RethinkDB](https://rethinkdb.com), an open source, real-time, web database, [installed](https://rethinkdb.com/docs/install/) and [running](https://rethinkdb.com/docs/start-a-server/), e.g.
       ```bash
       brew install rethinkdb